GluuFederation/docs-oxd-prod/3.1.1/sources/framework/spring/index.md

-# oxd-spring
+# oxd Java Spring

-The following documentation demonstrates how to use oxd's Spring framework to send users from a Java Spring application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.
+The following documentation demonstrates how to use oxd's Spring framework to send users from a Spring application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.

 !!!
 Note